PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?
 - [ ] Add i18n (for Portuguese) - Check the prompts, I hard coded that the answer should be in english
 - [ ] Clear the cookies after finish step 4? - Maybe
-- [ ] Add SignIn button on homepage

 ##### Save user history